ITP-xStory/p5js-shaders/docs/getting-started-with-shaders-in-p5.md

 }
 ```

 And that's it for the p5 code!
+Now you know how to load a shader into p5.
+Next we will look at how shaders are written.

 ___________________________________________

-# p5.js Code
+# p5.js code

 ```javascript